+As fellow PBP community members, we appreciate the concern expressed by our members both in person and via email.
+We are all affected and concerned by the changes proposed by RioCan.
 The City of Calgary approved the sale of their surplus lands to RioCan with the express purpose of leveraging the investment in the Max Yellow BRT with nearby residential development with a focus on creating a place where people can live, work, shop, and play within walking and cycling distance.
 This was voted on and approved by Calgary's City Council in 2015.

-As such, we must remain a neutral party to the developmental process.
+The PBPCA has decided to remain a neutral party to the developmental process.
 However, this does not mean that we cannot help our residents express their support, concerns, or opposition to RioCan’s plans.
 The PBPCA’s Mission is to connect the residents of the PBP and surrounding communities.
 So, while we strongly encourage community members to reach out and share their concerns, our role is to bring the community together and help support meaningful initiatives.
 This can be done by coordinating events, communicating updates through our social media channels, and making our facilities available for gatherings of interested groups in favour or in opposition to all/some of the proposed development.

 https://www.calgary.ca/development/contacts.html at 403-268-5311.

 PBPCA President on behalf of the PBPCA Board of Directors